YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    yottadbuser@yottadbworkshop:~$ grep staffuser /etc/passwd
    yottadbuser@yottadbworkshop:~$ sudo rm -rf /home/staffuser

-There is an installation option to restrict access to YottaDB/GT.M to a group.
-If you use this option, only those in the specified group will be able to use YottaDB/GT.M.
+There is an installation option to restrict access to YottaDB to a group.
+If you use this option, only those in the specified group will be able to use YottaDB.

-It is extremely straightforward to creat a userid that can only login, run an application and log out.
+It is extremely straightforward to create a userid that can only login, run an application and log out.

 **Exercise - Simulated ASP Environment with Isolation**